-Prizes administered by the Scholarships Office are awarded for proficiency in the year immediately preceding that in which the award is made (i.e. 2013 awards will be made on the basis of academic achievement in 2012).
+Prizes administered by the Scholarships and Financial Support Service are awarded for proficiency in the year immediately preceding that in which the award is made (i.e. 2013 awards will be made on the basis of academic achievement in 2012).
 Some awards may carry other conditions, such as that the recipient remain enrolled in a specified higher course of study to be eligible to receive the award (i.e. pursuing a language further).
 Full details of any conditions are specified when the Prize is awarded.

 Prizes based on university assessments do not require application.
-The Prizes Officer will contact prize recipients between February and April each year with full details of the Prize awarded - including any conditions attached to the Prize and payment information.
+Prize recipients will be contacted between February and April each year with full details of the Prize awarded - including any conditions attached to the Prize and payment information.

 There are some Prizes which can be applied for, namely literary prizes, and the Wentworth Medal.
 These are based on submitting a piece of your own work adhering to the topics provided.